miguelmartin75/miguelmartin75.github.io/md/ml/sfm-from-the-top-down.md

 ## Introduction

 - SfM enables you to learn camera poses with respect to time on an (approximately) constant scene
-- This is useful for a lot of downstream applications, with notably NeRFs
+- This is useful for a lot of downstream applications, notably NeRFs
 - The de-facto solution in the community is COLMAP (TODO paper ref)
 - This leaves me with a question: how does it work?
 Can we implement it?
 Can we do better than COLMAP?

+# Background
 ## Camera Parameters

 source: https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html